 Bicolana OFW dies after serving 'two masters' in Saudi Arabia

-CAMARINES SUR, Philippines – When she left Barangay Binobong in Pili town in 2015 for work in the Middle East, Ana Fe Velasco-Bania was full of life.
+CAMARINES SUR, Philippines – When she left Barangay Binobong in Pili town in 2015 to work in the Middle East, Ana Fe Velasco-Bania was full of life.

 "Ana Fe is my eldest daughter," said Maria Francia Velasco.
 "She decided to work abroad with desires of providing good life to her children, send them to school until college, rebuild her home, and to recover the less than a hectare riceland leased to our relative for almost P200,000."